MOAR-DeFi/moar-protocol/README.md

 Thanks to Compound for their foundational work in DeFi and open-sourcing their code from which we build upon.

-Still in development.
-Requires cleanup and improved documentation.
+MOAR continues to be in development.
+Please use at your own risk.